MUTUAL INSURANCE AND THIRD-PARTY PAYMENT

-OTHER ORGANISATIONS AND OCCUPATIONAL ACCIDENTS
+OTHER ORGANISATIONS AND ACCIDENTS AT WORK

 Unless otherwise agreed upon, the invoices are payable in cash, to the account provided and by means of the attached transfer forms.